ash-project/ash/documentation/tutorials/using-hexdocs.md

 #### In the search page

-In the search page, you filter by type.
+Searching by type will be supported soon, but has not yet been implemented.
+Once it is done, you will be able to search for `type:dsl` to filter for DSLs.
 By default, search terms are considered optional.
 You can prefix them with + to make them required.
 Something you would do to find a specific DSL is to search for `+type:dsl +something`.